7 Words

 "7 Words" is a song by the American alternative metal band Deftones.
-It was released as the first promotional single from their debut studio album, Adrenaline (1995).
+It was released as the first promotional single from their debut studio album, Adrenaline (1995), in September 1995.
 Written by the lead vocalist Chino Moreno, the song expresses teenage anger toward law enforcement.
-Musically, it has been described as choppy, chunky, and aggressive, and is noted for its dynamic drumming and funk metal groove.
+Musically, it has been described as nu metal and rap metal.
 The song's title refers to the phrase "you have the right to remain silent," and its lyrics have been described as expletive.

-Originally created as part of an electronic press kit, the music video for "7 Words" was filmed in Sacramento on a modest budget and features footage from local venues and locations.
-The track received positive attention upon release and is frequently cited as one of the band's best by critics.
-It has also remained a fixture in Deftones' live performances for decades.
+Originally created as part of an electronic press kit, the music video for "7 Words" was filmed in Sacramento, featuring footage from the Cattle Club and locations around the city.
+The track is frequently cited as one of the band's best songs by critics.
+It has also remained a fixture in Deftones' live performances.

 Background and composition

-Musically, "7 Words" has been described as choppy and chunky, delivering an angry and energetic sound.
+Musically, "7 Words" has been described as "nu metal by the numbers" and a "rap-metal tantrum."
 Amy Sciarretto of Loudwire argued that the "crunchy, harsh style" of Deftones' debut studio album, Adrenaline (1995), was best represented by the song, adding that "no matter where you are or what you are doing, it will make you jump".
 Revolvers Gregory Adams wrote that the track "sets off something primal in our cavefolk brains", and that when the band leans into its "twitchy funk-metal groove" in a live performance, "the rest of the joint is going to pop off hard".

 Written by the lead vocalist Chino Moreno when he was 16 years old, "7 Words" expresses teenage anger toward law enforcement, reflecting the perspective of a young skate-punk of color.
 Its title refers to the phrase "you have the right to remain silent," a core part of police procedure.
 A Billboard writer noted that the song's lyrics "include all the words your mother taught you to avoid".
 In the chorus, Moreno repeatedly says the word "suck" before ending with the phrase "suck it, you bitch."
 To capture the desired vocal sound, Moreno recorded the chorus inside a makeshift styrofoam room built in the studio, after being dissatisfied with how it sounded from the control booth.
 The results were distorted and slightly muffled vocals.

-In "7 Words", Abe Cunningham's drumming presents a dynamic and varied approach.
+Williams Stuart of MusicRadar wrote that while Adrenaline set the foundation for the drummer Abe Cunningham's sound, his drumming on "7 Words" shows "a different side" to his playing.
 The song begins with a snare-based, marching-style pattern that accents the rhythm guitar part beneath Moreno's spoken-word vocal.
-In the second verse, Cunningham shifts to a more traditional kick, snare, and hi-hat arrangement, maintaining the rhythmic theme but introducing new textures.
-He further develops this by emphasizing the hi-hats, punctuating transitions with flams that lead into the kick-driven chorus.
-During the halftime breakdown, he slows the tempo and incorporates frenetic fills, adding variety and maintaining interest without simply repeating the same groove across sections.
-The drumming showcases a different side of Cunningham's style compared to the more consistently cranked snare sound heard throughout Adrenaline.
+"Second time around", Cunningham shifts to a more traditional kick, snare, and hi-hat arrangement, with Stuart saying that he "keeps the theme going on the hi-hats, each time exploding with flams into the kick-driven chorus."
+During the halftime breakdown, which Stuart described as "sludgy", Cunningham slows down his playing while interspersing "frenetic" fills.
+Stuart called this "a simple but effective way of keeping things interesting, rather than opting (as many might) to just play variations on the same groove for each verse."